 The Eppes-Jefferson Foundation has contributed $5,000 toward the creation of a new series of educational videos called “Bluegrass Stagecraft 101.”
 Look for more info on this project, plus one-on-one mentoring opportunities, in early 2023.
 Areas covered include emceeing a band, emceeing a festival, stage management, and live sound engineering.

 Our free e-newsletter, The Cornerstone comes out monthly.
 A click-through rate of 49% is high for nonprofit publications.
 Our YouTube Channel gained a lot of new viewers this year, especially during the April – May promotion period for the Strings for Dreams Bluegrass Raffle, with videos posted from a number of well-known banjo players.
 We continue to be active on Instagram and Facebook.

 World of Bluegrass

-New donors have made contributions to the Foundation from family estates; others notified us that they have included the Foundation in their wills.
-We took part in the “Giving Tuesday” matching campaign on Facebook and the Big PayBack campaign through our association with the Community Foundation of Middle Tennessee.
-A 2019 year-end donation mailing garnered support, and we benefited from a collaborative fundraising effort in December with IBMA and the IBMA Trust Fund.
+New donors have made contributions to the Foundation from family estates.
+Others have made gifts of stocks or have notified us that they have included the Foundation in their wills.
+We took part in the “Giving Tuesday” in November, and we benefited from a collaborative fundraising effort with our sister organizations, IBMA and the IBMA Trust Fund.

-Our committees work in the areas of Finance, Nominating, Marketing/Communications, Mini-Grant Review, Project Grant Review, Rosenberg Bluegrass Scholar Review, Philanthropy, and Scholarship Review, plus the Arnold Shultz Fund Advisory Committee and the Executive Committee.
+Our committees work in the areas of Finance, Nominating, Marketing/Communications, Mini-Grant Review, Project Grant Review, Rosenberg Bluegrass Scholar Review, Philanthropy, Scholarship Review, and the Strings for Dreams Bluegrass Raffle, plus the Arnold Shultz Fund Advisory Committee and the Executive Committee.